Modified visiting due to COVID-19:

 • Expanded our Fast Track area until 11:30 pm to treat patients presenting with minor conditions.

-Pediatric Care Information
+Pediatric Care Information and Resources

 Brantford Children’s Urgent Walk-In Clinic